encode/django-rest-framework/docs/community/third-party-packages.md

 ### Customization

-* [rest-framework-redesign][rest-framework-redesign] - A package for customizing the API using Bootstrap 5.
+* [drf-redesign][drf-redesign] - A project that gives a fresh look to the browse-able API using Bootstrap 5.
-* [rest-framework-material][rest-framework-material] - Material design for Django REST Framework API.
+* [drf-material][drf-material] - A project that gives a sleek and elegant look to the browsable API using Material Design.

 [cite]: http://www.software-ecosystems.com/Software_Ecosystems/Ecosystems.html
 [cookiecutter]: https://github.com/jpadilla/cookiecutter-django-rest-framework